ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Application/s providing transaction functionality such as billing to counterparties, and are, therefore, external concerning the BPI, MUST be independent of any BPI.

 *Note, this requirement is motivated by reducing the dependency of counterparty internal systems on the BPI and vice versa.*

+[[R32]](#r32) Testability: Ensuring this means counterparties only interact with the BPI utilizing the APIs as defined Baseline Protocol Standard, and not through integration of functionalities of external systems directly into a BPI, for example integrating an API of an ERP system into a BPI.

 ### 2.8.4 Baseline Protocol Stack Detailed Reference Architecture Layers and Components